 There has been twice as much precipitation this summer in Salt Lake City compared with last year, said National Weather Service meteorologist Christine Kruse.

-National Weather Service meteorologist Christine Kruse said there has been twice as much precipitation this summer compared to last year.
-The average temperature this summer in Salt Lake City has also been five degrees cooler than last summer, the warmest on record since 1874.
+It has been much cooler too.
+The average temperature this summer in Salt Lake City has been five degrees lower than last summer, the warmest on record since 1874, Kruse said.